• ♥️ Saved Recipes

 • Don't try to eat the pâté as soon as it's ready!
 It's not good when it's still warm.
 It needs time to rest, at least 2 hours in the fridge.
 It's best to make it a day ahead and refrigerate it overnight.
 This helps firm up its texture and ensures that the flavors are melded.
 If refrigerating overnight, remove the pâté from the fridge 30 minutes before serving.

 • You can keep the pâté in an airtight container in the fridge for up to three days.
-Remove it from the fridge 30 minutes before serving so that it's not refrigerator-cold.
+Remove it from the fridge 30 minutes before serving to allow it to soften.
 I don't recommend freezing it.

 Nutrition per Serving